-- Develop an advanced understanding of general psychological principals and theories to include motivation, learning, emotion, and behavior. - Appreciate diversity in individuals and the global community, demonstrated through application of ethical problems solving at the individual, social, and organizational levels in the field of psychology. - Apply principles of effective research methods, evaluating problems, developing research strategies, designing and conducting psychological research, interpreting and evaluating research data, and formulating grounded conclusions to add to the body of knowledge.

-- Develop an advanced understanding of Industrial/Organizational Psychology as a science and method for applying psychology to the practical problems faced by people at work in a variety of organizations - Prepare graduates whose research, teaching, and applied work is primarily informed by current scientific theory, research, and methods. - Develop and publicize new knowledge in the field of Industrial/Organizational Psychology through dissertation work. - Demonstrate professional communication skills in writing through organizing, thinking critically, and communicating ideas and information in documents, presentations, and publications.
+- Appreciate diversity in individuals and the global community, demonstrated through application of ethical problems solving at the individual, social, and organizational levels in the field of psychology - Apply principles of effective research methods, evaluating problems, developing research strategies, designing and conducting psychological research, interpreting and evaluating research data, and formulating grounded conclusions to add to the body of knowledge, culminating in a Dissertation and publication - Develop an advanced understanding of Industrial/Organizational Psychology as a science and method, informed by current scientific theory, research, and methods, for application to the practical problems faced by people at work - Demonstrate professional communication skills in writing through organizing, thinking critically, and communicating ideas and information in documents, presentations, and publications

 - Path One: Students may enter the Ph.D. in Industrial and Organizational Psychology with a Master's degree from an accredited institution - Path Two: Students may enter the Ph.D. in Industrial and Organizational Psychology with a Baccalaureate degree in psychology or related behavioral science from an accredited institution and a minimum undergraduate GPA of 3.0.
-Students with a baccalaureate degree complete an additional 18 graduate semester hours of course work, to include a thesis
+Students with a baccalaureate degree complete an additional 18 graduate semester hours of course work, to include a thesis.